-- a.
-Any revision or addition to HOC policies covering demolition or disposition, designation, homeownership programs, or conversion activities; provided, however, that no Significant Amendment shall be required regarding the conversion of public housing units under RAD until HOC has detailed, property-specific plans and information on the conversion. - b.
+- Amendment shall be required regarding the conversion of public housing units under RAD until HOC has detailed, property-specific plans and information on the conversion. - b.
 Changes to rent (excluding changes in flat rent schedules), admissions policies, and/or organization of the wait lists.